2200 Ocean St, Marshfield, MA 02050, USA

 Owned By: Town of Marshfield

-Please note that park access is currently restricted, due to the dam removal project.
+Please note that park access is currently restricted, due to the renovation project.
+Most of the photos included here are pre-renovation.
+We plan to update them when the park reopens.

 Features